 The work I try to bring through is to help people firstly to know and recognize themselves for who they really are, and then to speed up the process of living who they truly are, through daily re-calibration techniques so that they stay and serve as themselves consciously and joyfully rather than unconsciously and sadly.
 I will be offering a workshop on this in Findhorn this May.

-On the same theme, all this year in Earth Uni (Earth School’s new campus) we are hosting grad classes and continuing education for hand analysts with Richard Unger through a series of monthly “Soul Topics” classes.
-These are advanced soul tracking classes where we mine the schools and the common fingerprint combinations with a similar objective.
-(Mindfulness.)
+On the same theme, all this year in Earth Uni (Earth School’s new campus) we are hosting grad classes and continuing education for hand analysts with Richard Unger and myself through a series of monthly classes.
 The classes are designed for students and teachers of hand analysis but are open to the public.
-For more information about this and other classes in the 2016 Tuesdays with Richard series (now in its 5th year).
-Please note, these weekly classes have moved from Earth School to Earth Uni.